evert/evert.github.com/resume.md

 ### Consulting, worldwide — 2003-today

-I’ve been doing this ‘full-time’ on and off, whenever I’ve not really been fully focused on a job.
+I've been a consultant / freelancer pretty much at any point in my career where there's gaps between jobs.

 I’ve had the opportunity to work in telecommunication, social media, group ware, advertising, broadcasting, financial service companies in Australia, Portugal, Canada and The Netherlands, and remotely worked for various other companies from North America, Europe and Asia.

+Used many different technologies such PHP / Lamp stack, NodeJS, Lots of Javascript, AWS, Backbone, Golang, Sass/Less, or basically whatever tech the job called for.

 ### Software engineer, Ibuildings, Utrecht, Netherlands — 2010-2011